gin-gonic/website/content/en/docs/introduction/_index.md

 weight: 1
 ---

 Gin is a web framework written in Go (Golang).
-It features a martini-like API with much better performance, up to 40 times faster thanks to [httprouter](https://github.com/julienschmidt/httprouter).
+It features a martini-like API with much better performance, up to 40 times faster than to [httprouter](https://github.com/julienschmidt/httprouter).
 If you need performance and good productivity, you will love Gin.

 In this section we will walk through what Gin is, what problems it solves, and how it can help your project.